arnav-kr/json-formatter/README.md

 ### A Chrome Extensions for formating and prettifying JSON automatically in the browser

-> ### Note: Currently this extension has not been published in the chrome web store once the review process completes i will update the url to the webstore link of the extension
+> ### Note: Currently this extension has not been published in the chrome web store once the review process completes, I will update the url to the webstore of the extension

 ## Features:
 * Dark Mode